jimporter/mike/README.md

 [MkDocs](http://www.mkdocs.org)-powered docs to a Git branch, suitable for deploying to Github via `gh-pages`.

+## Why Use mike?

+mike is built around the idea that once you've generated your docs for a particular version, you should never need to touch that version again.
+This means you never have to worry about breaking changes in MkDocs, since your old docs (built with an old version of MkDocs) are already generated and sitting in your `gh-pages` branch.

+While mike is flexible, it's optimized around putting your docs in a `<major>.<minor>` directory, with optional aliases (e.g. `latest` or `dev`) to particularly notable versions.
+This makes it easy to make permalinks to whatever version of the documentation you want to direct people to.

 ## Installation

 Like most Python projects, mike uses [setuptools][setuptools], so installation